sailpoint-oss/golang-sdk/api_v3/docs/CertificationCampaignsAPI.md

 [[Back to README]](../README.md)

-## DeleteCampaignTemplateSchedule
+## Deletes a Campaign Template's Schedule

 > DeleteCampaignTemplateSchedule(ctx, id).Execute()

-Deletes a Campaign Template's Schedule
+Deletes the schedule for a campaign template.
+Returns a 404 if there is no schedule set.

 ### Example